calyxir/calyx/docs/tutorial/frontend-tut.md

     > The bodies of `map` and `reduce` operations must be binary `+` or `*` operations involving array elements or integers.

     Say you wanted to add subtraction and division to the mix.
-    We have set you up for success: the MrXL parser parses `-` and `/` into `sub` and `div` respectively.
+    We have set you up for success: the MrXL parser already parses `-` and `/` into `sub` and `div` respectively.
-    Now you need to check for those values as possible binary operations, and then invoke the appropriate cell-builder of the `builder` library.
+    Now, in `gen_calyx.py`, you need to check for "sub" and "div" as possible binary operations, and then invoke the appropriate cell-builders of the `builder` library.
+    For reference, see how the `+` and `*` operations are handled at present.
-    For "fun", take a look at how Calyx implements [multiplication](https://github.com/cucapra/calyx/blob/master/primitives/binary_operators.sv#L27-L45), and think about how that gory implementation looks on the `builder`'s end!
+    For "fun", take a look at how Calyx implements [multiplication](https://github.com/cucapra/calyx/blob/master/primitives/binary_operators.sv#L27-L45), and how that maps to the existing invocation to create a 32-bit multiplication cell using the `builder`!

 2.
-    > All `reduce` operations must be formed sequentially, i.e., with parallelism factor `1`.
+    > All `reduce` operations must be performed sequentially, i.e., with parallelism factor `1`.

     This is a big gap!
-    One way to perform reductions in parallel is to using reduction trees.
+    One way to perform reductions in parallel is using _reduction trees_.
     To get you started, we provide a toy implementation using the `builder` [here][builder-red-tree].
-    That example is rather "fixed": it takes exactly 16 inputs, banked into four arrays, and adds their values together.
+    That example is rather brittle: it takes exactly 16 inputs, banked into four arrays, and adds their values together.
-    Try incorporating this fixed version into your MrXL generator at first, and you can later think about generalizing it to any operation, memories of any length, and any parallelism factor.
+    Try incorporating this brittle version into your MrXL-to-Calyx compiler at first, and you can later think about generalizing it to any (commutative) operation, memories of any length, and any parallelism factor.

 3.
     > If repeated `map`/`reduce` operations are performed on the same array, each of those operations must have the same parallelism factor.